woonz-nl/DigiWallet.Wrapper.Net/README.md

 var currentStatus = await transactionStatusService.CheckTransaction(checkModel);
 ```

-This returns a `TransacionStatusResponseModel`.
+This returns a [TransacionStatusResponseModel](/Digiwallet.Wrapper/Models/TransactionStatus/TransactionStatusResponseModel.cs).
 See it's documentation for further use.